 In the case of Multiple NWDAF Instances, during the transfer of data/metadata/analytics output, it needs to be ensured that the privacy of the user is preserved.

-It needs to be ensured that appropriate measures are taken by the sender NWDAF to protect any information which can hamper the privacy of the user, such as positioning information, user profile information, etc, before sending it to the other NWDAF instance.
+It needs to be ensured that appropriate measures are taken by the sender NWDAF to protect any information which can reveal the privacy of the user, such as positioning information, user profile information, etc, before sending privacy related data to another NWDAF instance.
+Privacy related information that has been allowed by the User for analysis should not be transferred without sufficient protection mechanism.

 5.3.1.2 Security threats